-Field Name Description In the Basic pane, configure the following settings: Site Network Site Device Origin device of packet capture Maximum Packet Count Specify the maximum number of packets captured and logged to the PACP file.
+Field Name Description Maximum Packet Count Specify the maximum number of packets captured and logged to the PACP file.
 The default value is 200.
-Possible range is 1 - 1000000.
+Possible range is 1-1000000.
 Packet capture stops once the threshold specified here is reached, unless manually stopped beforehand.
 Note: The default maximum packet capture data limit is 1 GB.
-Therefore, regardless of the Maximum Send Packet To Packet Capture Count specified, packet capture stops once the PCAP file size reaches 1 GB.
-Select File to send the packets to a PCAP file.
+Therefore, regardless of the Maximum Packet Capture Count specified, packet capture stops once the PCAP file size reaches 1 GB.
+Send Packet To Select File to send the packets to a PCAP file.
 Path/File Specify the path to the PCAP file.
 In the Capture Locations pane, configure the following settings: Bridge Select this option to capture packets to and from the appliance.
 When capturing appliance data ports, you must configure at least one filter.
 From the Filters pane, select either IP address or MAC address for the appliance.
 Only one capture task can apply to the Appliance Data Ports at a time.
 If more than one capture task is started using the Appliance Data Ports, the last requested task will be started.
 Dropped Select this option to capture dropped packets to and from the appliance.